francisc-o-liveira/lei-24-s2-1dp-g163/docs/sprintB/us012/01.requirements-engineering/Readme.md

-# US006 - Register a Vehicle
+# US016 - Register a Vehicle

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an FM, I wish to register a vehicle including Brand, Model, Plate, Type, Tare, Gross Weight, Current Km, Register Date, Acquisition Date, Maintenance/Check- up Frequency (in Kms).
+As a GSM, I want to import a .csv file containing lines with:
+Water Point X, Water Point Y, Distance into a unique data structure.

 ### 1.2.
 Customer Specifications and Clarifications